 Or, it could be that you find pure joy in finding a great deal and squeezing those dollars.

 Fortunately, family cruises can accommodate a wide range of vacation budgets.
-Wherever you fall in that mix, take a look at these strategies to shave substantial dollars off your final cruise bill.
+Wherever you fall in that mix, take a look at these seven strategies to shave substantial dollars off your final cruise bill.

 1. Select Family Cruises Sailing From Nearby Ports.